Pierre-Louis Chovet: 2022

+2023

+Chovet joined Drivex School for the 2023 Eurocup-3 season, participating in the opening round at Spa-Francorchamps.

+Chovet returned to the Formula Regional European Championship in October with Saintéloc Racing.

+2024

+Chovet returned to Eurocup-3 in 2024, participating in a one-off round at MotorLand Aragón for Palou Motorsport.

+Sportscar racing career

-GT4 Europe
+2022: GT4 Europe

 Chovet returned to racing on a full-time basis in 2022, signing for Arkadia Racing to compete in the GT4 European Series alongside Stéphane Guérin in the Pro/Am class.

-GT3
+2023: Full-time GT3 season

 After competing part-time in the Lamborghini Super Trofeo Europe in 2022, Chovet stepped up to full-time GT3 racing in 2023.
 He joined Oregon Team in the International GT Open, driving alongside Maximilian Paul.
+Following a slow start to the season, Chovet and Paul ended up winning four races and scoring three further podiums, leading them to finish fourth in the championship.
+The pair also scored six pole positions, with two of them being taken by the Frenchman.